elcruzo/amplify/README.md

-# Python Speech Recognition Tool
+# Amplify: Speech Recognition Tool

 Welcome to this repository containing a Speech Recognition Tool.